Engaging key stakeholders in the implementation of long-term strategies

 • Louise Kessler, program Director – Economics, and Chloé Boutron, research fellow- Economics, d’I4CE

-Link to watch the live
+Link to watch the replay

 17 Nov 2022